 When it comes to the kids being sick, Martin and I don’t always see eye-to-eye on what to do about it.
 Some of our worst arguments have been a result of us butting heads over our kids’ health.
 He thinks I worry too much.
 I think he goes into denial that things can be that serious.

-In this instance, when Martin went to bed, it wasn’t yet to that point.
+In this instance, when Martin went to bed last weekend, it wasn’t yet to that point.
 I, however, couldn’t fall asleep at all.
 Instead, I hovered over Junior like a moth, eventually just standing with him on my chest so he wouldn’t cough so much.
 Something just didn’t feel right to me, and I grew more anxious.
 Just as the sun began to rise over the horizon, I took Junior into the bathroom to run the hot water, hoping the steam would help his congestion.
 It got pretty warm in there, so I pulled off the baby’s onesie.
 That’s when I noticed the chest retractions.

 Chest retractions are when the skin between or around the rib cage get sucked in when inhaling.
 This includes the skin around the collarbone.
 I’ve seen it many times with Jaz during his asthma episodes, and yet, it was still shocking to me.
 It’s just horrible to see it on a little newborn body.
 All the alarm bells in my head started ringing just as all the nerves in my body seemed to spike, and I quickly went to Martin with the baby in my arms.